AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/content-fragments-target.md

    >[!NOTE]
    >
+   >The actual actions shown will be dependent on the status of your fragment and related assets.
+   >
+   >If everything has already been published, and nothing has been modified since, then this step will be passed over.

+   >[!NOTE]
+   >
-   >Selecting **Publish** will publish the Content Fragment right away and send it to Target.
+   >Selecting **Publish** will publish the Content Fragment immediately, and send it to Target.

 1. Tap/click **OK** in the confirmation dialog.